yu789101112/EternalCycle/README.md

 Social Threat Forced Exit Protocol Immediately and emotionlessly terminate interactions with low-ROI contacts or those trying to alter your core logic.
 Cognitive Barrier Cross-Cognitive Gap Protocol* Instantly reduce cognitive complexity, find the minimum common ground for mutual understanding, and force a return to the theme.
 High-Difficulty Learning Resource Screening & System Upgrade When facing tough problems, avoid blind attempts.
 Efficiently identify the 20% core knowledge blocking solutions, and permanently upgrade the system through immediate learning.
-Life Strategy Highest-ROI Resource Allocation For unavoidable inefficient subjects, adopt MVI: invest only the minimum resources to avoid failure.
+Life Strategy Highest-ROI Resource Allocation For unavoidable inefficient subjects, adopt MVI: invest only the minimum resources to avoid failure。
-这不是努力工具，这是允许你躺平却自然变强的系统。

 欢迎fork、star、贡献。
 完整文档持续更新中。